What Does Clear to Close Mean, And How Much Longer Before I’m a Homeowner?

 2. Order a home inspection and appraisal

-The next task on the list is to get a home inspection and a home appraisal.
+The next task on the list is to get a home inspection and an appraisal of the home.
 The home inspection isn’t necessarily a must-have when applying for a mortgage, as it’s typically done at the discretion of a buyer, but it will help to negotiate if there are any repairs that need to be made.

 During a home inspection, a third-party, licensed home inspector will come to the house and will look at every aspect of the house.
 This will include the electrical system, HVAC system, structural components, and appliances.
 You’ll need to hire a specialized inspector to find potential hidden issues, such as lead paint, mold, radon, and termite damage.